navidfalah/GMM-EruptionPatterns/README.md

 Now you're all set to explore the volcanic eruption analysis project! 🌋

-## Overview 📋
+## Project Overview 📋

-Dive into the files:
+Explore the key components of the project:

-- `eruption_analysis.py`: Functions for generating simulated eruption data, analyzing eruption patterns, and calculating probabilities.
+- **main.py**: Executes the answers to the questions located in the `questions` directory using subprocess.
-- `simulate_conditional_distribution.py`: Simulates the conditional distribution for the time until the next eruption.
+- **simulation.py**: Provides a simulated conditional distribution and delivers data in an alternative format.
-- `tests/test_eruption_analysis.py`: Unit tests for validating the functions in `eruption_analysis.py`.
+- **tests/test_questions.py**: Contains unit tests to verify the functionalities of the functions located in the `questions` module using pytest.

 ## Actual Data 📊